Heat Pad Frequently Asked Questions

 Minor differences in efficiency and heat distribution are possible with alternative designs, but none of these differences are significant enough to merit the cost in safety, reliability or initial cost that go with these designs.
 After testing many alternative designs, our 40 years of success with millions of animals show that the Stanfield design is reliable, durable, safe, and the most economical solution.
 Let us give you the accurate details.

-16. Do the Stanfield Heat Pads meet all electrical standards?
+16. Do the Stanfield Heat Pads meet electrical standards?

 Yes.
-Stanfield Heat Pads are certified to UL, CSA, and CE standards for electrical heaters for animals.
+Stanfield Heat Pads are certified to CSA standards for electrical heaters for animals.
 They are also non-burning and flame-resistant, so electrical fires are prevented.
 Made with nonporous fiberglass-reinforced thermoset plastic that is resistant to entry of water, Stanfield Heat Pads easily survive the rigorous CSA water immersion test.

 17. Will animals chew the heat pad?